-Time Series Momentum in the US Stock Market: Empirical Evidence and Theoretical Implications
+Time Series Momentum in the US Stock Market: Empirical Evidence and Theoretical Analysis

 Date Written: April 26, 2020

-Keywords: technical trading rules, time series momentum, profitability, statistical power
+Keywords: time series momentum, trend-following, profitability, statistical power

 JEL Classification: G12, G14, G17